The New NY.gov

 Accessible from any device, the new NY.gov and Governor.ny.gov aim to be the source for the most important transactions for any citizen of New York State.

-Take for example, a new small business owner looking to open a restaurant.
-Previously, he or she would need to comb information from across multiple websites to understand all the steps necessary for opening a new business, from registering a tax ID number, to obtaining proper licenses and permits.
+Take, for example, a new small business owner looking to open a restaurant.
+Previously, this business owner would need to comb through information on multiple websites to understand all the steps necessary for opening a new business—from registering a tax ID number, to obtaining proper licenses and permits.

-With the new NY.gov, task-based information is consolidated into a single location and presented in simple, easy to understand language, helping each citizen get the information they are looking for quickly and easily.
+But with the new NY.gov, task-based information is consolidated into a single location and presented in simple, easy-to-understand language, helping each citizen get the information they are looking for quickly and easily.

 From design and content structure, to the style and tone in which information is presented, it was a complete overhaul from the inside out:

 Developing a clear visual design was only one part of increasing overall user satisfaction with the new NY.gov.
 We quickly understood that if users were to benefit from the redesign, we needed to put "Services" at the forefront.
-Every transaction—from renewing a license to obtaining a business permit – should be easily digestible, actionable and most of all, easy to understand.
-Over the course of three months, Code and Theory partnered with representatives from agencies across the Government to construct a comprehensive framework around Services that would facilitate easier access, findability and browse-ability of every available transaction.
+Every transaction—from renewing a license to obtaining a business permit should be easily digestible, actionable and most of all, easy to understand.
+Over the course of three months, we partnered with representatives from agencies across the Government to construct a comprehensive framework around Services that would facilitate easier access and findability of every available transaction.
 The result?
-Our small business owner no longer has to sort through indecipherable acronyms and overly-formal government language to get the information she needs.
+Our small business owner no longer has to sort through indecipherable acronyms and overly-formal government language to get the information he or she needs.

-Code and Theory is privileged to have had the opportunity to create a digital experience that positions New York State as a leader digital innovation.
+We're privileged to have had the opportunity to create a digital experience that positions New York State as a leader of digital innovation.
 The new NY.gov reflects the values of New York State and its dedication to providing best-in-class digital experiences for a savvy and diverse citizenry.

-In October, 2015, one year after the launch of the new NY.gov, Governor Andrew Cuomo announced a nearly 300% rise in users and 400% increase in page views, indicative--we believe--of peoples’ hunger for more effective digital resources and more responsive government.
+In October, 2015, one year after the launch of the new NY.gov, Governor Andrew Cuomo announced a nearly 300% rise in users and 400% increase in page views.
+We believe this increase in engagement is indicative of peoples’ hunger for more effective digital resources and more responsive government.